ln64-git/sqweebu/README.md

 - **Microsoft Azure Integration:** Benefit from Microsoft Azure's Speech Synthesis service for high-quality, natural-sounding responses to your queries.

-- **Cross-Platform Compatibility:** Built with Rust and Tauri, Navi AI Voice Assistant ensures cross-platform optimization and compatibility, allowing you to seamlessly use the application on various desktop operating systems.
+- **Cross-Platform Compatibility:** Built with Rust and Tauri, Sqweebu AI Voice Assistant ensures cross-platform optimization and compatibility, allowing you to seamlessly use the application on various desktop operating systems.

 ## Installation